 Using your finger or a pencil or stick, put a small indent in potting soil in the center of the jar.
 Add 10 or 12 seeds in the hole.
 We don’t want to use more because they won’t have room to grow.
 Cover the hole with a little bit of potting soil and press down lightly with your finger.
 Add water until you see it run through to the bottom and fill in the perlite and rocks.

-The Makerskit.com Herb Garden kit came with wooden sticks and pre-printed markers to use in the jars.
-You can also make them with card stock/cardboard and a Popsicle stick or small stick from a tree.
+You can make herb markers with card stock/cardboard and a Popsicle stick or small stick from a tree.

-CLICK HERE to download our Free Printable Herb Garden Markers sheet (PDF).
+CLICK HERE to download Free Printable Herb Garden Markers sheet (PDF).

 Place your mason jar herb gardens in a windowsill that is away from direct sunlight.

-In just a few days some of our seeds were already sprouting and soon we will have fresh herbs to add to our next meal.
+In just a few days some of your seeds will sprout and soon we will have fresh herbs to add to our next meal.
 Please share your experience growing herbs indoors.